Legal Tennis Betting Guide For USA Players In 2026

 Overs can be appealing when two big servers face each other or when the matchup looks evenly balanced.
 Unders may make more sense when one player is likely to control the match from start to finish.

-Example Tennis Match Line
+Example Of A Match Line

-- Game Spread: Player A +2.5 (-110), Player B -2.5 (-120)
+• Game Spread: Player A +2.5 (-110), Player B -2.5 (-120)

-- Moneyline Odds: Player A +165, Player B -200
+• Moneyline Odds: Player A +165, Player B -200

-- Over: 23.0 (-120)
+• Over: 23.0 (-120)

-- Under: 23.0 (-110)
+• Under: 23.0 (-110)

 The game spread allows you to bet on how many games a player will win by.
 Player B is favored to win by at least 2.5 games, so he'll need to win by at least three games to cover the spread for bettors who wagered on him.
 Player A is the underdog and is expected to lose by at least 2.5 games.
 He'll need to lose by two or fewer games to cover the spread.
 Spread betting is a way for oddsmakers to create an even match-up for gambling.